 Although it’s not a rookie card, the 1977 Kellogg’s George Brett usually sells for $10-$20.

 A pair of Hall of Famers made their debut in the 1978 Topps set.
 Paul Molitor shared his rookie card with Alan Trammell and two other players who didn’t quite become stars.
 Molitor, as his card indicates, came up as a shortstop but he had his best seasons playing elsewhere in the infield.
+Trammell took longer to get into the Hall of Fame than those of us who watched him in the 1980s expected.
 Eddie Murray, the legendary power-hitting switch hitter and 1977 rookie of the year, got his rookie card all to himself.
+The 1978 set features another rookie card for a latecomer to the Hall of Fame in Jack Morris.

 For an oddball rookie card, seek out the 1978 Kellogg’s Eddie Murray card.
 It typically sells for $10-$20.